Mercury Mechanical Protection Reviews

 Mercury Mechanical Protection doesn’t publish its pricing online.
 Mechanical breakdown insurance in general is often less expensive than an extended warranty, and Mercury’s premium will depend on the vehicle’s age, mileage and coverage tier.

 In addition to your premium, you’ll pay a deductible for each repair visit.
-Mercury offers deductible choices of $0, $50, $100, $250 and $500.
+The plan coverage you choose will impact the deductible amount.
 As with other coverage, a higher deductible usually means a lower premium.

 » FIND OUT: How much does an extended auto warranty cost?